Australian Wildlife Adventures

 Australia is home to more than 800 different species of birds, many found here and nowhere else in the world.
 Over time these have evolved into a huge variety of different families, shaped by the need to survive in this harsh and unforgiving land.
 There are even more endemic mammals – including a whole range of marsupials – as well as unique species of reptiles, amphibians, spiders and snakes.

-Covering more than 1.8 million square kilometres – that’s seven times the size of the UK – Queensland may seem a daunting place for the wildlife watcher.
-But much of the state’s wildlife is concentrated in easy-to-reach sites near the coast, such as Tropical North Queensland (TNQ), around the city of Cairns.
+Covering more than 1.8 million square kilometres, Queensland is a pretty large state but much of the state’s wildlife is concentrated in easy-to-reach sites near the coast, such as Tropical North Queensland (TNQ), around the city of Cairns. or South-east Queensland.
 From rainforest to reef, this is a great place to see birds and other exotic wildlife.

 TNQ, as the locals call it, is home to a dozen endemic birds found nowhere else in the world, including the ground-dwelling Chowchilla, Fernwren, Atherton Scrubwren, Mountain Thornbill, Bridled and McLeay’s Honeyeaters, Grey-headed Robin, Bower’s Shrike-thrush, Pied Monarch, Tooth-billed and Golden Bowerbirds and Australia’s very own bird-of-paradise, Victoria’s Riflebird.

 After trekking around the rainforest, why not take a trip out to the Great Barrier Reef, with its colonies of seabirds including thousands of Brown Noddies and Sooty Terns, as well as boobies and frigatebirds.

 The interior from the coast is home to a huge range of birds, mammals and other wildlife, including Southern Cassowary and several different species of possums, gliders and bandicoots, all best looked for after dark.